js-just/_just/website/docs/getting-started.md

     }
 }
 ```
-- Read the documentation for the mode that you've chosen.
+- Read the documentation for the mode that you’ve chosen.
 ---
 ### Pro installation
 - Create or modify your `.github/workflows/github_pages_workflow_name.yml`: